glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 ## API Architecture

-rewards-simulator offers an http API that runs on localhost:35025/api/rewards-simulator
+rewards-simulator offers an HTTP API that runs on `localhost:35025/api/rewards-simulator`

-The post body is the input json object described above, and the response body is the output json object described above.
+The POST body is the input JSON object described above, and the response body is the output JSON object described above.

-An additional endpoint exists at localhost:35025/api/rewards-simulator-detailed which returns the full internal state of the program.
+An additional endpoint exists at `localhost:35025/api/rewards-simulator-detailed` which returns the full internal state of the program.
 This means that the return value has a list of competitions, and each competition has a list of buckets, and each bucket has a list of farms, and the full suite of algorithmic